ednieuw/Pocuter-Wordwatch/README.md

 The software contains coding to use the:<br />
 1 Pocuter One with 96x64 pixels OLED colour display<br />
 2 BLE nRF UART connection <br />
-3 Get timezone corrected time with daylight savings from a NTP server via WIFI<br />
+3 Get time zone corrected time with daylight savings from a NTP server via WIFI<br />
 4 RGB LED<br />
 5 RTC for time<br />
 6 Storage of the settings on SD-card.<br />